-The UCAS tariff score is applicable to students who have recently studied a qualification that has a UCAS tariff equivalence.
+The UCAS tariff score is applicable where students have recently studied a qualification that has a UCAS tariff equivalence.

-We also welcome applicants without traditional entry qualifications as we base decisions on our own assessment of qualifications, knowledge and previous work experience.
+We welcome applicants without traditional entry qualifications as we base decisions on our own assessment of qualifications, knowledge and previous work experience.
 We may waive formal entry requirements based on judgement of academic potential.

-For BSc Economics with Foundation Year:
+BSc Financial Economics with Foundation Year

-UCAS tariff: 64 points. usually DD/DDE or equivalent.
+UCAS tariff: 64.
+A-levels: usually DD/DDE or equivalent.
 Applications from students with non-standard qualifications are also welcomed.
 Acceptance may be subject to an admissions test and/or interview.